 - The Bryce extension.
 I’m also baffled why this isn’t the standard route.
 Not optional unless you’ve already hiked in Bryce and somehow don’t want to see it again.

 - We did Buckskin Gulch/Paria River/Paria Plateau as a side trip; when we got to Hwy 89A, we hitched back to Kanab and then continued the standard route from Wire Pass.
 Buckskin Gulch and the Paria River should not be missed, but crossing the plateau wasn’t my favorite.
 Scrambling up and down the impossible-seeming cliffs was rewarding and very Haydukey, but in between was a lot of not-especially-scenic roadwalking on deep soft sand with the most disgusting water sources I’ve ever collected from.
-Unless you’re determined to hike back to the main route instead of doing a side trip, I would consider continuing down the Paria to hitch out from Lees Ferry.
-(We were told it’s okay to camp along the river without a permit as long as you’re not at the bottom.
-Be sure to confirm this, but maybe just start climbing up the Bush Head Route until you find a flat spot.)
+Unless you’re determined to hike back to the main route instead of doing a side trip, I would consider continuing down the Paria River to hitch out from Lees Ferry.
+(The rangers in the Kanab visitor center said it’s okay to camp along the river without a permit as long as you’re not at the bottom.
+Be sure to confirm this – we did meet a ranger out there who asked about our itinerary and lack of permit – but maybe just climb up the Bush Head Route until you find a flattish spot.)

 - And lastly, when we hiked out of Grand Canyon to the North Rim, we decided we’d had enough of that for one trip, hitched back to Kanab, and took Jamal’s Grand Canyon bypass [link] to get to Zion via the whole length of the Barracks.
 This meant postponing some classic Hayduke challenges until next time, but you can always trust in Jamal.
 There was lots of good scenery on the bypass, you can get hot food at Mt.
 Carmel Junction (including the famous “Ho-Made Pies”), and the Barracks ended up being one of my favorite parts so I was glad not to miss any of it.
 Fantastic way to end the hike.